SanliFaez/OS4Physicists/Lectures/Lecture8_OpenScienceReflections.md

 + The reproducibility crisis does (not) matter because ...
 + Fraud in science, can (not) be fixed with open science.
-+ Transdsiciplinary and interdisciplinary science is an oximoron (essential for solving urgent societal issues).
++ Transdisciplinary and interdisciplinary science is an oximoron (essential for solving urgent societal issues).
 + Open science practices are risky because ...
 + Open science practices are rewarding because ...
-+ Oposition to open science is legitimate because ...
++ Opposition to open science is legitimate because ...
 + Version control is (not) essential for every type of collaborative project.
 + Creative commons licensing shoud be left to lawyers.
 + Readme files are overrated (underrated), because ...